 Proceed with counting according to the method in chapter II of the International Oenological Codex.

-The number of salmonella should be less than 1 per 100 q.
+The number of salmonella should be less than 1 per 100 g.

 Proceed with counting according to the method in chapter II of the International Oenological Codex.
+Content limit: 10 CFU/g of preparation.

 5.20 Lactic bacteria